ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-cell-renderer/index.md

 [[only-javascript]]
 |[[note]]
-|| You might be wondering how the grid knows if you have provided a cell renderer component class or
+|| You might be wondering how the grid knows if you have provided a Cell Renderer component class or
 || a simple function, as JavaScript uses functions to implement classes.
 The answer is the grid looks
 || for the getGui() method in the prototype of the function (the only mandatory method in the cell renderer
 || interface).
 If the getGui() method exists, it assumes a component, otherwise it assumes a function.